StadGent/fractal_styleguide_gent-base/components/61-layouts/detail-layout/README.md

 ## How it works

-A detail layout conists of the following parts:
+A detail layout consists of the following parts:

 * <a href="{{path './header.html'}}">Header</a> (required)
 * Page title (heading h1, required)